-They can also gain valuable teaching experience in gender and sexuality studies by teaching in the core curriculum sequence in Gender and Sexuality in World Civilization and Problems in the Study of Gender and Sexuality, as well as stand-alone courses.
+Graduate students enjoy the support of a lively interdisciplinary community of faculty and students affiliated with the university’s Center for the Study of Gender and Sexuality, and they gain valuable experience by teaching in the core curriculum sequence in Gender and Sexuality in World Civilization and Problems in the Study of Gender and Sexuality, as well as stand-alone courses.